Herbal Profiles #106

 The Era of Novelty Is Over

 Was there a time that worked?
 Absolutely, but that era is long gone.
 Consumers have moved on.
 Yes, there’s still plenty who are shopping purely on price per mg but that’s more indicative of the economy and wanting their vices at a price that fits their budgets.
-Our category is expensive because it new and full of startups, not huge beverage brands.

 With all that said, the brands who are telling a unique story often lose the plot once they reach the shelf.
 Part of that is the retailers fault, but something brands need to be aware of and deeply obsessed with telling.